THE THING SATAN FEARS MOST

 We notice that the Lord sometimes emphasized it was the Father who spoke through Him and who performed the works of power.

-Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works.
+“Do you not believe that I am in the Father, and the Father in Me?
+The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works.
 (John 14:10)

 The Father will also speak through us.

-For it is not ye that speak, but the Spirit of your Father which speaketh in you.
+“for it is not you who speak, but the Spirit of your Father who speaks in you.
 (Matthew 10:20)

 On other occasions the Lord pointed out that the Father was working with Him—that He did what He saw the Father doing.
 The Father worked and He worked.